Jimjule/bank_tech_test/process.md

 FEATURE TEST
-- Testing that Statement class works with new deposit and withdraw methods, working as intended
+- Testing that Statement class works with new deposit and withdraw methods

-GREEN
+RED
+These classes do not work together because the statement class calls a new instance of deposit_withdraw when run.
+A higher-level class is needed to instantiate and control both classes.

 -----------

+# Screen Recording 6

+FEATURE TEST
+- Account class can call the statement.show method